Leura railway station

 Leura railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains town of Leura opening on 6 December 1890.

 Platforms and services

 Leura has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.